Editing with the Internal Editor

 ViewSourceIcon

-Optionally saves the current document, then opens the HTML source code for it in Notepad.
+Optionally saves the current document, then opens the HTML source code for it in the Windows plain-text editing program Notepad.
 (Only for use by people who know HTML.)
-If you make changes in Notepad and save them, use Refresh to bring them back into this editor.
+If you make changes in Notepad and save them, you will be prompted to reload the file when you return to this editor.

 Edit in Microsoft